Green Pools & Mosquitoes

 1. Short-term Pesticide Treatment – A clean and functional pool is the best way to stay mosquito-free and prevent disease.
 Pesticide treatments are available as a short-term solution for residents who are in the process of restoring their pool to a clean and functional state.
 The District will work with the resident to provide chemical control for up to six months as long as the resident is actively pursuing a permanent solution.

-2. Empty and Dry* Pool Support – An empty and dry pool is kept completely dry and free of debris, year-round.
+2. Empty and Dry* Pool Support – An empty and dry pool is kept completely dry and free of debris year-round.
 If a resident chooses to empty their pool, the District will need confirmation multiple times throughout the year to ensure no water has been left to collect at the bottom.
-Confirmation can be completed two ways:
+Confirmation can be completed in two ways:

 *Swimming pools without water are prone to costly structural damage.
-The District, in no way recommends that anyone empty their pool and encourages residents to research the negative impact of removing the water before doing so.
+The District in no way, recommends that anyone empty their pool and encourages residents to research the negative impact of removing the water before doing so.

-• Schedule a Physical Inspection: The District will send out a vector control specialist to visit the property and confirm the pool’s condition.
+- Schedule a Physical Inspection: The District will send out a vector control specialist to visit the property and confirm the pool’s condition.
 The District will request up to four inspections a year, which will be scheduled in advance through phone, text, or email.